-Because açai spoils so fast, it's almost exclusively frozen or powdered, which can make working it into food a little difficult.
-Açai bowls remain popular: a thick base of pureed banana, frozen açai, and berries topped with granola, fresh or dried fruit, nuts and seeds.
-It's typically served chilled, and eaten with a spoon.
+Because açai spoils so quickly, it's almost exclusively frozen or powdered, which can make working it into food a little difficult.
+Açai bowls remain popular: a thick base of pureed banana, frozen açai, and berries topped with granola, fresh or dried fruit, nuts, and seeds.
+It's typically served chilled and eaten with a spoon.

 Now that the peak of the trend has passed, açai has become more of a familiar sight.
 You'll continue to see plenty of açai bowls, purple frozen yogurt laced with açai, and all kinds of products bearing this famously healthy fruit at juice and smoothie bars, vegan restaurants, and wellness cafés.